dendroenydris/entity-resolution-pipeline/README.md

 **Results**:
 - The results are saved in `clustering_results.csv` within the "results" folder.

-## PySpark Comparison
+## PySpark Folder
 The PySpark folder contains `DPREP.py` to compare the results with the Apache Spark framework.

-## Data Folder Contents
+## Data Folder
-The data folder includes the primary datasets and additional samples:
+The data folder includes the prepared and cleaned datasets and additional samples:

 - `citation-acm-v8_1995_2004.csv`: ACM citation network dataset.
 - `dblp_1995_2004.csv`: DBLP citation network dataset.